jevontrei/cs50x-project/README.md

 - Leaflet.js, to get Open Street Maps happening
 - Leaflet.draw, to enable drawing shapes on the map
 - Nominatim, for searching for coordinates using place names
-- haversine, for calculating the distance between two places
 - uv, for environment management
 - git, for version control
 - Netlify, for deploying the site